NOTE: APT is delivered as a native installer package on Mac OS X, so the download is named "APT.pkg".

 How to find out about new releases

 We maintain a distribution list for announcing new releases of APT.
 This may be helpful to people who install APT for others to use.
-Send an e-mail to firstname.lastname@example.org which contains the line:
+Just send a blank email to: APTemail@example.com (Unsubscribe by sending a blank email to APTfirstname.lastname@example.org)

 If there are problems with the installation you can turn on debug logging and sometimes that will reveal the problem.
 (For instance one user found that there was a permissions problem and all that was needed was to run "Repair Disk Permissions").
 This debug log would also be useful to send us if you can't figure out the problem.
 Contact us (through email@example.com) if you have problems with installation.